Why chasing twitter's approval doesn't work

 What people say is affected by who is listening.

-Social media perspective is differs per subject
+Social media perspective differs per subject

 The things you believe are “universal” may very well just be the algorithm working as intended and showing you things you like.
-Your twitter feed is not even representative of twitter as a whole, let alone the player base.
+Your Twitter feed is not even representative of Twitter as a whole, let alone the player base.

 The people you’re listening to aren’t even your players